gh123man/Swigo/README.md

 ## About

-This repo is an experimental library to bring go-style concurrency primitives to Swift.
-The goal is to bring as close to 1:1 API support in Swift.
+This repo is an experimental library to bring go style concurrency primitives to Swift.
+The objective is to bring nearly 1:1 API and behavior support to Swift.
 Do not expect comparabile performance or reliability.
 Swift does not have a runtime similar to go, and thus "goroutines" are just OS threads managed by GCD's global queue.

+### Supported on:
+- macOS
+- iOS
+- Linux

 ## Usage

 1. Add `https://github.com/gh123man/Swigo` as a Swift package dependency to your project.
-2. `import Swigo` and have fun!
+2. `import Swigo` and go!

-## Documentation
+## Documentation & Examples

 ### Range over chan